kean/Align/README.md

 # ⛵️ Yalta

-An ultimate micro Auto Layout DSL - simple and powerful.
-A single file with under 250 lines of code, which you can just copy into your app and own.
+A pragmatic micro Auto Layout DSL - simple and powerful.
+A single file with under 250 lines of code which you can just drag-n-drop into your app.

 Yalta combines the idea of Apple's [layout anchors](https://developer.apple.com/documentation/uikit/nslayoutanchor) with expressive power of [PureLayout](https://github.com/PureLayout/PureLayout).
-It's instantly familiar.
+It feels instantly familiar.
 Yalta APIs are designed for clarity, consistency, and discoverability.

-> [About me](https://kean.github.io).
-I made [Arranged](https://github.com/kean/Arranged) (UIStackView backport), wrote about [UIStackView under the hood](https://kean.github.io/post/lets-build-uistackview).
-I'm a strong proponent of creating layouts programatically with a help of Playgrounds.

 ## Usage